RobinLinus/coins-legacy/notes/merkle-inventories.md

 Any kind of marker within a TXID can identify a particular type of transaction.
 TXIDs are malleable transaction hashs.
 So a protocol could enforce participants to mine TXIDs such that it becomes easy to identify all relevant transactions by TXID and thus, identify transactions within Merkle inventories.

+Also if there is some kind of competitive protocol, mined TXIDs in Merkle inventories can establish a total order on transactions competing for leadership.